How much can I borrow?

 Unlike other Australian mortgage brokers, at Home Loan Experts (HLE), we’re specialists in getting home loans approved for Australian expats living in Japan.

-We are accredited with almost 40 lenders including the major four banks and Australia’s top lenders.
+We are accredited with over 50 lenders including the major four banks and Australia’s top lenders.

 We can quickly find you the right home loan for situation and, in most cases, at a competitive interest rate!